 Most episodes of the podcast are inspired by a scrapbook deposited in Bishopsgate Institute Special Collections and Archives.

-Bishopsgate documents experiences of everyday people, as well as those individuals and communities that have driven social, political, and cultural change.
+Bishopsgate documents people’s everyday experiences, alongside those individuals and communities that have driven social, political, and cultural change.
 Unsurprisingly, they have plenty of scrapbooks which deserve our attention.

 While in this podcast, I look at several scrapbooks deposited in the collections of Bishopsgate Special Collections and Institute, I’m also really keen to find out about scrapbooks hiding in people’s personal collections.